NREL/dw-tap-api/README.md

 http://localhost:8080/v1/timeseries/windspeed?height=67.00m&lat=40.7888&lon=-74.0059&start_date=20110302&stop_date=20110303&vertical_interpolation=nearest&spatial_interpolation=idw
 ```
 This should produce a json output with `timestamp` and `windspeed` values.

+For other examples of working queries, refer to the file: `dw-tap-api.postman_collection.json` (look for `raw` attributes).
+This file can be used by the Postman app (e.g., installed locally, on a laptop), which will cycle through all documented queries and show their status.

 ### Build & Run Natively (without container)